What Food Cannot Be Taken On A Plane [A Complete List]

 Peanut Butter

 Peanut butter is not a food you want to take on your flight.
 It contains the allergen peanuts and can also give you food poisoning.
-We do not recommend dairy products like milk, cheese, and yogurt, as they can lead to food poisoning.
+We do not recommend dairy products like milk, cheese, and yoghurt, as they can lead to food poisoning.
 Alcohol is another no-go – it’s dangerous for pilots and passengers when consumed while flying.
-And lastly, anything with chocolate will mean you must leave this delicious snack home.

 TSA Rules For Food In Luggage — Carry-On Or Checked?

-Foods must have before buying onto the flight unless purchased from an airport concessions stand.
+Foods must be before buying onto the flight unless purchased from an airport concessions stand.
 Passengers must ensure that all foods transported in checked luggage meet all applicable federal safety regulations and are inspected on board the aircraft.

 No Food Products In Carry-On Luggage

-Flying with food in your carry-on luggage is always a risky business.
+Flying with Food in your carry-on luggage is always a risky business.
 Are you at the mercy of airport security and the dreaded food tester?
 However, fret not – there are a few food items that you’re safe to take with you on flights.

 These include dairy products (but no milk or cheese), meat (excluding seafood and poultry), raw fruits and vegetables, shellfish, etcetera.
 These days, the most common items to confiscate by airport security folks seal food containers such as peanut butter or jams/jellies.
+And if there’s any doubt whatsoever, err on caution and pack nothing.

 Permitted Items In Your Carry-On Bag